ps2wiki/ps2wiki.github.io/documentation/homebrew/Open-PS2-Loader/opl-flavors/opl-flavors.md

 title: Open PS2 Loader flavors
 subtitle: >-
   A description of how versions and flavors of Open PS2 Loader flavors differ from the each other
+description: >-
+  A description of how versions and flavors of Open PS2 Loader flavors differ from the each other
 image: https://www.psx-place.com/attachments/opl-logo-2025-png.45831/
 thumbnail: https://www.psx-place.com/attachments/opl-logo-2025-png.45831/
 category: docs